yannisdran/subtitles/README.md

 ## Deployment on Code School
 We will only release new subtitles to a course when all videos for all levels have been translated.

+## Subtitle Status
+For more information on the status of our subtitles, please check out [this issue](https://github.com/codeschool/subtitles/issues/9).